Luizerko/indigenous_clusters_and_communities/CLUSTERING.md

   <br>
 </p>

-The resulting projection reveals a dense point cloud due to the lack of a specific training category.
+The resulting projection reveals a dense point cloud due to the lack of a specific fine-tunning category.
 However, a continuous manifold emerges, where visually similar objects are positioned close together.
 This reflects the model’s ability to capture diverse visual similarities, including shape, colors, texture and details.
 This manifold alone offers a unique and interactive way to navigate the collection.
 But what happens when we introduce more structured knowledge into the data?

 To refine clustering, we performed fine-tuning using the `povo` and `categoria` features, aiming for semantically distinct object groupings.
 This allows for categorical exploration and a more nuanced understanding of relationships between indigenous communities and their artistic traditions.

 For that, we added a classification head to the network’s backbone - a single linear layer with 768-dimensional output from the backbone as the input size and the number of classes in the chosen feature as the output size.
 While common fine-tuning methods involve adding a small fully connected network, *ViT* fine-tuning is typically performed by adding a single linear layer at the top of the network.
-This approach is supported by section **3.1** of the [*ViT* original paper](https://ar5iv.labs.arxiv.org/html/2010.11929) and section **3.2** of [this paper](https://openreview.net/pdf?id=4nPswr1KcP), which explores *ViT* training strategies.
+This approach is supported by section **3.1** of the [*ViT* original paper](https://ar5iv.labs.arxiv.org/html/2010.11929) and section **3.2** of [this paper](https://openreview.net/pdf?id=4nPswr1KcP), which explores *ViT* training and fine-tunning strategies.

-##### Training Models and Results
+##### Fine-Tunning Models

-We trained several models until convergence (normally 20 to 30 epochs) to achieve the best possible results and assess the effectiveness of each adjustment we were implementing.
+We fine-tuned several models until convergence (normally 20 to 30 epochs) to achieve the best possible results and assess the effectiveness of each adjustment we were implementing.
 Going into the implementation details, the dataset was split into 80% training, 10% validation, 10% test, and the original collection contained approximately 11,000 images.

 For each model, we tracked:
   - **Loss**